lrdj/clarity-circle-workshop/README.md

 - After updating, run the site locally, visit `/circle/gov/`, and click through components to sanity‑check `initAll()`.

+## Asset path fix (fonts under baseurl)

+GOV.UK Frontend’s compiled CSS uses absolute font URLs like `/assets/fonts/...`.
+When the site is hosted under a subpath (for example `/circle` on GitHub Pages), those absolute URLs point to the domain root and 404.

+This repo ships a tiny Jekyll‑processed wrapper that rewrites those URLs at build time:

+- File: `assets/govuk/govuk-frontend.fixed.css`
+- Mechanism: Liquid reads `govuk-frontend.min.css` and replaces `/assets/fonts/` with `{{ site.baseurl }}/assets/govuk/assets/fonts/`
+- Usage: `_includes/head.html` links to the fixed CSS instead of the raw CSS

+Result: Fonts resolve correctly under any `baseurl` without introducing a Node build.

+Future updates: No extra work required.
+When you refresh `assets/govuk/` to a newer version, the wrapper continues to apply the same replacement.
+If the upstream font path pattern ever changes, adjust the one `replace` rule in `govuk-frontend.fixed.css`.

 ## Customising Styles

 Right now, small overrides live inline in `_includes/head.html`.
 You can move them into `assets/main.scss` if you prefer: